TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 First component "Live Edit" which creates new UI with expanded Style box with lot of QoL features compared to regular style selector box.
 Second Component is Style Wildcards, which let's user use wildcards by picking to-be randomized styles from Dropdown box.

+Main Features:

+Edit and use Dummy version of styles, without losing the originals.
+Easily convert styles to Wildcards
+Send styles to prompt the at custom insert points.
+Extract only specific parts of the style.
+Custom Filters for individual Styles-dropdowns.
+Highly Customizable

 ##Live Edit
 How styles affect the image are often affected by other loras, alternative models or just AIs mood.
 I frequently find it nesessary to tweak styles to get the result I want, but to do that I must either apply the style to the prompt box or permanently modify the style.
 With this Live Edit you can select Styles and edit them on fly, without cluttering the the main prompt box or losing the original style.

 What are Sections?
-In vanilla WebUI if style contains {prompt} string, the UI will split the main prompt is but in that position, effectively splitting the style in 2 parts.
+In vanilla WebUI if style contains {prompt} string, the UI will place the main prompt in that position, effectively splitting the style in 2 parts with main prompt in the middle.
 This Extension takes use of that same functionality.
-If style contains {prompt} or original {section} keywords ,style gets seperated to seperated to Sections, 1 Section per {prompt}/{section}.
+If style contains {prompt} or original {section} keywords ,style gets separated to Sections, 1 new Section per {prompt}/{section}.
 In Live Edit and wildcards Extra Settings, you can then pick which Sections you want to apply to the prompt.

 {section} vs. {prompt}

 If you use a Style that has multiple {prompt} keywords inside the vanilla Style-dropdown, the main propmt gets duplicated over every {prompt} keyword seperately.
 This issue can be averted by using {section} keyword instead.
 When using {section}-keyword inside vanilla Style-dropdown, these styles are treated like normal un-splitted styles and {section} -keywords get removed.
 In eyes of the extension both {prompt} and {section} are interchangeable.

 Main Prompt: An awesome prompt with quality tags and stuff.